 This leaves you with one payment per month and allows you to pay off the debt faster.
 People usually find time limits important when they think about ways to reduce credit card debt because they want to pay off all their debts in a certain time frame.
 Most financial institutions will allow you to consolidate credit card debt, without negatively affecting your credit rating.

 When you opt for debt settlement, you contact your creditors and negotiate a lower balance or interest rate.
 This often results in many different payments, taking longer to pay off the full amount of debt.
 While this may not affect your credit score, it could turn out to be more expensive in the long run because you may have to pay more money in fees.
+No matter what option you choose, it is important to make sure that you consolidate your debts responsibly and in a way that will help you get out of debt faster.
+Setting up an effective budget and being realistic about how much money you can contribute to paying off your debt every month will be key to overcoming your financial struggles.

 2. Availability Of Funds